All Episodes

 That is another man-made law.

-Denying what has already been codified in our founding documents, the right to life, liberty, and the pursuit of happiness.
+Denying What has already been codified in our founding documents, the right to life, liberty, and the pursuit of happiness.

-So you got a guy like Chris Cuomo on CNN talking about things he literally has no idea about.
+So you've got a guy like Chris Cuomo on CNN talking about things he literally has no idea about, and he's in a seat of authority because people look at news networks as places of authority.

-And you have idiots, and people that are genuinely ignorant and haven't the slightest idea what they're talking about, and yet automatically have conveyed upon them credibility because of authority because of where they work.
+And you have idiots and people that are genuinely ignorant and haven't the slightest idea what they're talking about, and yet automatically have conveyed upon them credibility because of authority, because of where they work.

 It can lead to a really screwed up country, society, and population because it can really lead to a totally miss and uninformed population.